Course Coordinator:Scott Roberts (sroberts1@usc.edu.au) School:School of Business and Creative Industries

 Standard Grading (GRD)

-By the end of week 4, students will give a 5-minute demonstration of a game prototype that they have designed that responds to a theme.
+Students will give a 5-minute demonstrations of game prototypes they have designed that respond to a theme.
 This will provide an opportunity to showcase students’ current knowledge and receive feedback from both the tutor and their peers.

 Refer to Format | Online Assignment Submission with plagiarism check |